dart-archive/intl/README.md

 an [Intl.message][Intl.message] call.

       String continueMessage() => Intl.message(
-          "Hit any key to continue",
+          'Hit any key to continue',
-          name: "continueMessage",
+          name: 'continueMessage',
           args: [],
-          desc: "Explains that we will not proceed further until " "the user presses a key");
+          desc: 'Explains that we will not proceed further until ' 'the user presses a key');
       print(continueMessage());

 This provides, in addition to the basic message string, a name, a description